Duality of Channel Encoding and Decoding - Part I: Rate-1 Binary Convolutional Codes: Introduction

 The remainder of the paper is organized as follows.
-In Section II, we first briefly review the BCJR forward decoding algorithm and derive the dual encoder structures of BCJR forward decoders for three classes of rate-1 convolutional codes.
-The duality for backward decoding is presented in Section III.
+In Section II, we first briefly review the BCJR forward decoding algorithm and derive the dual encoder structures of MAP forward decoders for three classes of rate-1 convolutional codes.
+The dual encoder structure for backward decoding is presented in Section III.
 The representation of bidirectional MAP decoding by using the derived dual encoder structures of forward and backward decoding is described in Section IV.
 Simulation results are shown in Section V. Conclusions are drawn in Section VI.